 The size of your water heater and your needs often go hand-in-hand.
-At Nick’s Plumbing and Sewer Services, before you begin selecting a water heater, we will take the necessary measurements and inspect your home to determine what type of tank will work best within your physical space.
+At Nick’s Plumbing and Air Conditioning Services, before you begin selecting a water heater, we will take the necessary measurements and inspect your home to determine what type of tank will work best within your physical space.
 Choosing the incorrect sized water heater can result in a myriad of problems.

 Gas Water Heater Installation

 Performing a gas water heater installation in Houston is not a complicated job, and it’s a job our plumbing technicians perform almost every day.
 Our technicians disconnect, drain and remove your current water heater, and assess the plumbing that was connected to the old heater.
 Any corroded or otherwise damaged fittings are replaced, your new water heater is put in position, and connected to your home’s plumbing system.
 The new water heater will be filled, checked for leaks and tested.

 All told, a gas water heater installation shouldn’t require a full day and is often completed in as little as four hours.
 Our licensed and trained plumbing technicians ensure that your new water heater is working correctly before we leave, and we even make sure to clean up after ourselves!
 Nick’s Plumbing and Air Conditioning Services makes gas water heater installation in Houston as painless a process as possible.

 Electric Water Heater Installation